JustSomeBrosDoingScience/SCIENCE/SE33010/02-specification-in-vdm.md

 Uses *data reification* and *program decomposition*, both of which are accompanied by *proof obligations*

-Specification defines Abstract data types...
+Specification defines Abstract data types and are reifoicated to data structures in the implementation.

+Specification also defines operations are decomposed to algorithms.